jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 ```

 In both scenarios, the Spring Boot configured and bootstrapped
-VMware GemFire server, the Gfsh Locator and Gfsh server formed a
+[vmware-gemfire-name] server, the Gfsh Locator and Gfsh server formed a
 cluster.

 While you can use either approach and Spring does not care, it is far